-Luxury Society presents a round up of fine jewellery designers of Chinese and Taiwanese heritage, featuring Wallace Chan, Anna Hu and Michelle Ong
+Luxury Society presents a round up of fine jewellery designers of Chinese heritage, featuring Wallace Chan, Anna Hu and Michelle Ong

 Debate seems to be positively raging lately as to when China will develop its own luxury brands and if they will be launched from the hands of truly Chinese entrepreneurs or, as Jing Daily describes Hermès’ Shang Xia, a foreign controlled brand that employs a team of Chinese designers and craftsmen to imbue its products with a “Chinese soul”.

 Whatever the model, the domestic launches of the past decade and the conversations being had by the media and executives, Chinese luxury brands will arrive in the not so distant future.
 2011 was the year that China surpassed Japan as the world’s second biggest luxury economy.
 Unsurprisingly, the government, entrepreneurs and some pioneering consumers, are beginning to wonder why Chinese brands are not reaping more of the benefits.

 One sector of luxury that the Chinese have long established its own brands is jewellery.
 A subsector of the greater luxury industry that is enjoying exponential growth in Mainland China, where sales in the first eight months of 2011 have expanded by nearly 50 per cent in terms of value, making it an opportune time for Chinese brands to launch collections best suited to Chinese tastes.
 Here we present a round up of eleven key fine jewellery designers from China.

 Carnet is a fine art jeweller, currently designing by appointment only, established in 1985 by Hong Kong native Michelle Ong and business partner Avi Nagar.
 Each piece of jewellery is individually sketched and allocated gemstones, before being produced for each client in the Hong Kong atelier, open since 2003.